 Primary data from measurement devices are regarded in this model to be results of observation and can be interpreted as propositions believed to be true within the (known) tolerances and degree of reliability of the device.

 Observations represent the transition between reality and propositions in the form of instances of a formal ontology, and can be subject to data evaluation from this point on.
 For instance, detecting an archaeological site on satellite images is not regarded as an instance of S4 Observation, but as an instance of S6 Data Evaluation.
 Rather, only the production of the images is regarded as an instance of S4 Observation.

+Examples:

+The excavation of unit XI by the Archaeological Institute of Crete in 2004.

 .